Sequential and distributive forcings without choice: Distributive and sequential forcings

 Nevertheless, defining the sequentiality spectrum of a forcing $\PP$, denoted by $\cS_\PP$, in an analogous manner to the distributivity spectrum, the proofs of \autoref{thm:dist-spec} and \autoref{cor:gitik} work also for the sequentiality spectrum.

-\begin{corollary} It is consistent with $\ZF+\lnot\AC$ that for every $X$, every ${\leq}|X|$-sequential forcing is ${\leq}|X|$-distributive. \end{corollary} \begin{proof} In Gitik's model every $\sigma$-sequential forcing is trivial.
-Since every infinite set is a countable union of sets of smaller cardinality and both spectra are $*$-closed, if $X$ is infinite and $\PP$ is ${\leq}|X|$-sequential, then $\PP$ is $\sigma$-sequential, and thus trivial. \end{proof}
+\begin{corollary} It is consistent with $\ZF+\lnot\AC$ that for every $X$, every ${\leq}|X|$-sequential forcing is ${\leq}|X|$-distributive. \end{corollary} \begin{proof} First we will show that in Gitik's model every $\sigma$-sequential forcing is trivial.
+Define a rank function in the following way: $[V]^{\leq\omega}$ are the sets of rank $0$, the successor steps are countable union of sets from previous ranks, and the limit steps are unions of previous ranks.
+As we remarked, in Gitik's model, every set has a rank in that sense.

+By induction on this rank, if $A$ is a least ranked set which has a fresh subset, $B$, in a generic extension, let $\{A_n\mid n<\omega\}$ be a countable sequence of sets of lower rank whose union is $A$, then either $\{A_n\cap B\mid n<\omega\}$ is a fresh sequence, or $B\cap A_n$ is fresh for some $n<\omega$.
+Since $A$ is minimally ranked, the latter is impossible, and so the generic extension must not be $\sigma$-sequential.

+Next, since every infinite set is a countable union of sets of smaller cardinality, every infinite set can be mapped onto $\omega$.
+So, by $*$-closure of $\cS_\PP$, if $X$ is infinite and $\PP$ is ${\leq}|X|$-sequential, then $\PP$ is $\sigma$-sequential, and thus trivial. \end{proof}